How to find us?

 - Document confirming applicants legal status in Israel

-- Israeli residence permit (temporary TOSHAV ARAI or permanent TOSHAV KEVA).
+- Israeli residence permit (temporary TOSHAV ARAI or permanent TOSHAV KEVA) valid for a minimum of three months after the intended departure from the territory of the Member States should be presented.
 Please note that short stay visitors to Israel must apply for the Schengen visa to Lithuania in countries of their residence or, in case Lithuania does not have there a diplomatic mission or consular post, to another EU member state that represents Lithuania on visa issues;

 - Diplomatic missions and consular posts, which represent Lithuania, can accept visa applications and issue Schengen visas only to the nationals of the country of residence, living in their country and Expatriates, who have a residence permit of this state.